 When you invest, you want to know you’re making the right decisions with your money.
-No stock market investment is completely risk free, but there are simple things you can do to maximise your returns.
+Nothing is completely risk free, but there are simple things you can do to maximise your returns on the stock market.
 Could timing your investments be one of them?

 Investing at the wrong point can leave you on the back foot from the very start – which can weaken even the hardest of investor resolve.
 Many investors try and time the market to buy investments when the price has fallen and sell when they have risen, pocketing the profit.